cioran0/chuckfact/README.md

 # chuckfact
-Production build of react [chuckfact.com](https://www.chuckfact.com) website using chucknorris.io API You can look at the relevant **REACT source from the development build in the src** folder Not for profit, not related to or in any way endorsed by Chuck Norris, just a fan demonstrating some front end skills using an api that is free.
+Hey!
+So here's the code for the production build of react [chuckfact.com](https://www.chuckfact.com) website using chucknorris.io API.
+*You can look at the relevant **REACT source from the development build in the src** folder *Not for profit, not related to or in any way endorsed by Chuck Norris, just a fan demonstrating some front end skills using an api that is free.

 Uses REACT-BOOTSTRAP
 Features: